sergiorbf/sergiorbf/README.md

 <h2 align="center">About Me </h2>
- <p> My goal is to help advance the community and technology as well. </p>
+ <p align="center"> My goal is to help advance the community and technology as well. </p>

 <h2 align="center">Skills </h2>